aaaivanko/social_network_project/README.md

 # General information
 This is my project for resume.
 I am creating REST API for social network.
+To register new user: api/v1/users/signup/
+To login: api-auth/login/
+Other urls you can find if urls.py file inside the project

 # Setup